 Does the email contain the appropriate messages?
 Does it contain all the details needed for the reader to understand the message or act appropriately?
 A basic example can be an email that requests a call back, but doesn’t leave correct contact information.
-Even if the email reaches the intended audience, the reader will not be able to act appropriately, and so the message may as well have been not sent at all.
+Even if the email reaches the intended audience, the reader will not be able to act appropriately, and so the message may as well have not been sent at all.
 Another example can be emails that are simply informative.
 Perhaps the intent is to get your reader to act, but the call to action is missing.
 If the intended audience doesn’t have the message asking or telling them what to do, they probably won’t act.
 Make sure the email contains the necessary information for the intended purpose.

 Where is the point of the email?
 Is it buried?
 Sometimes, writing an email can be complex.
 The message might have many facets, or it might have a whole trail of emails or a history that goes along with it.
 In many cases, the writer of the email falls into a classic trap: the writer provides a paragraph or two of background and justification before getting to the real reason for the email—whether it is a question or an action needed.
 Sometimes, the reason for the email is followed by even more information, perhaps even a justification for the request.